-Difference between JDK, JRE and JVM
+Difference between JDK, JRE, and JVM

-The JVM performs following main tasks:
+The JVM performs the following main tasks:

 JRE is an acronym for Java Runtime Environment.
-It is used to provide runtime environment.
+It is also written as Java RTE.
+The Java Runtime Environment is a set of software tools which are used for developing Java applications.
+It is used to provide the runtime environment.
 It is the implementation of JVM.
 It physically exists.
-It contains set of libraries + other files that JVM uses at runtime.
+It contains a set of libraries + other files that JVM uses at runtime.

-JDK is an acronym for Java Development Kit.It physically exists.
+JDK is an acronym for Java Development Kit.
+The Java Development Kit (JDK) is a software development environment which is used to develop Java applications and applets.
+It physically exists.
 It contains JRE + development tools.